warrior-cultures-and-training

 Helmets in Normandy

-Helmets in England after 1066
+Helmets in England After 1066

 Helmets in Southern Italy and Sicily

-Perhaps the most iconic helmet associated with the Normans in Italy is the “Sicilian Norman” great helm, which evolved from the conical helm by adding a flat or slightly curved top plate and a full visor with horizontal eye slits.
-This design, appearing by the mid-12th century, offered superior protection in the heavy cavalry charges characteristic of Norman warfare in Italy.
+Perhaps the most iconic helmet associated with Normans in Italy is the Sicilian Norman great helm, which evolved from the conical helm by adding a flat or slightly curved top plate and a full visor with horizontal eye slits.
+This design, appearing by the mid-12th century, offered superior protection during heavy cavalry charges—a hallmark of Norman warfare in Italy.
 The great helm often had a mail aventail and was sometimes worn over a padded coif.
-Examples from the invasion of Sicily show strong Arabic influence in decorative elements, such as etched bands and the use of colorful enamels.
+Examples from the invasion of Sicily show strong Arabic influence in decorative elements, such as etched bands and colorful enamels.
+The "Helm of the Norman King" at the Cathedral of Monreale, dating to the 12th century, features intricate Arabic-inspired decoration, blending Christian and Islamic artistry.

 Helmets in the Crusader States